![]() |

 ||||||||||

-Anderson Window Cost vs KolbeI have quotes from Kolbe, which is close to the Anderson windows cost I was quoted, as well as from Pella.
+Anderson Window Cost vs KolbeI have quotes from Kolbe, which is close to the Anderson windows cost I was quoted, as well as Pella.
 My quote included the Kolbe Ultra and Kolbe Ultra Sterling, which I believe the only difference is that the Sterling option uses a extruded cladding method whereas the traditional Ultra uses a roll form (apparently not as good).
 The price difference was roughly 15%.
-Is this worth the extra cost.
+Therefore, is this worth the extra cost.

 [Site Editor's Response]I would say that extruded cladding is worth the 15% difference.
 The roll form aluminum cladding method is the cheaper option and will not typically hold up as well over time (better to pay a bit more and get the job done right the right the first time).
 Kolbe is a very good wood window manufacturer and I would absolutely look at the Kolbe strongly.
 As far as how it compares to the Anderson, it depends what model you are considering.
-The Anderson 400 Series is going to be the most comparable.
-I happen to really like the Marvin Ultimate and would probably give the nod to the Ultimate over both the Kolbe Ultra and the Anderson 400.
-See all of them side-by-side and then make sure whichever one you select, that you are comfortable with the installers who will be doing the work.

-Window UpgradesKolbe has a number of models, although the Heritage Series sells the most since it's the least expensive.
+Kolbe Windows vs AndersonKolbe has a number of models, although the Heritage Series sells the most since it's the least expensive.
 However, it uses a roll formed aluminum cladding on the outside and in order to get the extruded cladding, you have to go with their Ultra model, which of course is more expensive.
 From what I've read, the rolled form can let water get behind the sashes and cause them to rot.
-The Sterling Ultra model has a tilt latch upgrade that apparently is a much better sash.
-It's always more money and upgrades to get an actual decent product!

-Kolbe Windows vs AndersenI've been doing a bunch of research and here is what I've come up with for clad wood options.
+Replacement Window OptionsI've been doing a bunch of research and here is what I've come up with for clad wood options.
 The Marvin Ultimate, the Jeld Wen Pozzi, Kolbe, Anderson, Eagle and Loewen.

-Anderson vs Kolbe WindowsAnderson use a vinyl cladding, but most other wood window companys use aluminum cladding.
-If your windows are vinyl, but you want to upgrade some to wood interiors, then you may want look at Anderson first.
-However, Anderson's wood casements use vinyl on the sash interior and the exterior of the sash, so it's not actually all wood inside.
-Marvin and Pella each make great woods windows and you can't go wrong with them, although you need to be careful about who does the installation.
-This is especially true with bow and bays where improper installation can cause the lower sill to sag.
-More on Andersen bay window cost.
-Related Article: Anderson vs Pella Windows |
+Kolbe Windows vs AndersonAnderson use a vinyl cladding, but most other wood window companys use aluminum cladding.
+If your windows are vinyl, but you want to upgrade some to wood interiors.
+Then you may want look at Anderson first.
+However, Anderson's wood casements use vinyl on the sash interior and the exterior of the sash.
+Therefore, it's not actually all wood inside.

 |